A multi-centre polyp detection and segmentation dataset for generalisability assessment: Methods

 \subsubsection{Negative samples}

-Negative samples mostly refer to the negative sequences released in this dataset.
-These sequences are taken from patient videos which consisted of confirmed absence of polyps (\emph{i.e.}, normal mucosa) in the acquired videos.
-It includes cases with anatomies such as colon linings, light reflections and mucosa covered with stool that may be confused with polyps (see Figure~\ref{fig:negative_samples} and corresponding negative sequence attributes in Table~\ref{tab:negativeSamples}).
+Negative samples mostly refer to the negative sequences released in this dataset, i.e. no polyp frames.
+These sequences are taken from patient videos which consisted of confirmed absence of polyps (\emph{i.e.}, normal mucosa) in the acquired videos {or at areas away from the polyp occurrences.} It includes cases with anatomies such as colon linings, light reflections and mucosa covered with stool that may be confused with polyps (see Figure~\ref{fig:negative_samples} and corresponding negative sequence attributes in Table~\ref{tab:negativeSamples}).